frischsl/CS5001-SeniorDesign/UserDocumentation.md

 ## FAQ
 1. Are there any limitations on the nutritional specifications?

    Nope!
-But remember, some specifications are unrealistic so the more strict the parameters, the less options you will have.
+But remember, some specifications are unrealistic, so the more strict the parameters, the less options you will have.

 2. Will my friends know if I make a specific meal plan?